Skip to main content

 While some of the component subpoena costs are not in your hands to decide, there are still some steps you can take to potentially reduce what it costs to subpoena someone.
 Here are some of the recommended steps.

-- Consolidate many requests.
+3. Consolidate many requests.
 If you need multiple witnesses and documents from a single location, you should serve them all at once.
 For example, if the individuals you want to summon belong to the same family, company, or organization, you can serve them all simultaneously.
-This will save you the time and resources you would have spent to prepare separate documentation and trips for each individual.
+This approach saves time and resources that would otherwise be spent preparing separate documentation and trips for each individual.
 However, you need to pay more attention to your communication here to make sure that everyone is aware of your expectations, so as to avoid confusion.

-- Seek legal advice.
+4. Seek legal advice.
 A legal professional or an experienced process server already understands the different ways you can minimize costs while serving a subpoena.
 They’re better placed to advise you on the procedure to take to reduce costs.
-In addition, they can help avoid unnecessary additional costs by helping you stay compliant as you serve your documents.
+In addition, they can help avoid unnecessary costs by ensuring compliance while serving your documents.

 Types of Subpoenas